 3. Increased Sales

 Your CRM software not only holds customer information but can also be used to track purchase patterns.
 It can give your greater insight into trends, helping you develop targeted plans for increasing sales.
-Also, since you have greater visibility into customer information at all times, you can also easily identify opportunities for upselling and cross-selling.
+Also, since you have greater visibility into customer information at all times, you can quickly identify opportunities for upselling and cross-selling.

 5. Enhanced Customer Experience